 What are the causes of transient surges?

-Transient surges can be a result of sudden changes either within the system or external environment.
-The internal causes includes load switching and operation of heavy loads.
-Sudden load changes results in change in load currents which results in over voltages or sometimes voltage surges.
+Transient surges can be a result of sudden changes either within the system or the external environment.
+The internal causes include load switching and the operation of heavy loads.
+Sudden load changes result in a change in load currents which results in overvoltages or sometimes voltage surges.

-Lightnings are the major external reason for transient surges.
+Lightning is the major external reason for transient surges.
 Installations directly hit by lightning or indirectly hit through underground distribution cables suffer huge damage or at least some disturbing effects.
-Apart from lightning switching of equipment such as transformers, motors, sudden load variations, circuit breaker operations may also induce transient surges into the distribution networks.
+Apart from lightning switching of equipment such as transformers, and motors, sudden load variations, and circuit breaker operations may also induce transient surges into the distribution networks.

-If homes and commercial building were left unprotected, it may result in the following:
+If homes and commercial buildings were left unprotected, it may result in the following: